 Mauthausen was a Nazi camp complex established by the German SS in Austria in 1938 right after the Anschluss, the incorporation of Austria into the Third Reich, with dozens of subcamps.
 Ebensee (1943-1945) was among the most important subcamps of Mauthausen.
 Almost 200,000 prisoners passed through the Mauthausen camp system between August 1938 and May 1945.
 At least 95,000 died there.
 More than 14,000 of them were Jewish.

-As Allied troops approached the concentration camps, the Nazis attempted to destroy evidence of their crimes, and this included evacuating the camps, forcing prisoners to walk from Poland to camps in Germany.
+As Allied troops approached the concentration camps, the Nazis attempted to destroy evidence of their crimes, and this included evacuating the camps, forcing prisoners to walk from wherever they were in Europe towards Germany.
 Anyone who could not keep up was shot, and, with limited food and inadequate clothing, many thousands died on these enforced death marches.

 The Sonderkommando, or ‘Special Squads’, were work units in the Nazi death camps.
 They consisted of male, mainly Jewish, prisoners who were forced to work in and around the crematoria of several of the Nazi death camps.
 Members of the Sonderkommando would be regularly replaced, with the new members being responsible for taking the bodies of their predecessors to the crematoria once they too had been murdered in the gas chambers.